CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

        - Attach USB keyboard and mouse
        - Attach power cable and power up Jetson Orin (it will boot in recovery mode because pins 9 and 10 are shorted)
      - Ubuntu Desktop
-       - Execute SDK manager and the Jetson Orin developer kit should be seen - Start the download and flashing process and when prompted, choose "Manual method" and that the "NVME" drive is to be used for installing software.
-Note the user and password you are using.
+       - Execute SDK manager and the Jetson Orin developer kit should be seen - Start the download and flashing process and when prompted,
+         - Choose a "USB" connection
+         - Choose "pre-config"
+         - Choose "Manual method"
+         - Select "NVME" drive for installing software.
+         - Note the name you are giving the Jetson Orin developer kit - I used "orin"
+         - Note the user and password you are using.
-       - When the flashing start, wait a few seconds to check that all is progressing OK.
+       - When the flashing actually starts, wait a few seconds to check that all is progressing OK.
 If it is, remove the dupont lead from pins 9 and 10 because it is now no longer needed.
 If this dupont lead was left connected, it will cause a re-boot problem later on because the Jetson Orin developer kit will always boot in recovery mode.
 Later on in this process, we no longer want the Jetson Orin developer kit to do that, so remove the dupont lead now!
        - When the first part of initial flashing has completed, another window is displayed - before continuing, do a few things on the Jetson Orin developer kit as below - To find out the IP address
      - Jetson Orin Developer kit
        - Remove the USB "C" cable